codam-coding-college/MLX42/docs/Input.md

 ### Generic Hook + function

-The easiest way of detecting continous key pressing is via a generic hook and then checking if the specific key is down.
+The easiest way of detecting continuous keypressing is via a generic hook and then checking if the specific key is down.
 This is the 'traditional' way of detecting if a key is down even in modern game engines.
-It provides the quickest feedback and if its used to, say move a character, the smoothest result.
+It provides the quickest feedback and if it's used to, say, move a character, the smoothest result.

 ```c
 void	hook(void *param)